course-details-portlet

 Numerical modelling in geomechanics, in 2D and 3D.

-Lectures: Lectures introduce the theory of numerical methods used in rock mechanics, with applications in tunnel engineering, geothermal engineering, mining engineering, and nuclear waste disposal.
+Self-study: Reading material provided as part of the course will introduce the theory of numerical methods used in rock mechanics, with applications in tunnel engineering, geothermal engineering, mining engineering, and nuclear waste disposal.
 This includes finite-element method (FEM), boundary-element method (BEM), discrete-element method (DEM), finite-difference methods (FD), hybrid methods, coupled models.
-In addition to building a solid theoretical foundation for exercises, more practical topics such as types and use of boundary conditions, in-situ stresses, material modelling etc are covered.
+In addition to building a solid theoretical foundation for exercises, more practical topics such as types and use of boundary conditions, in-situ stresses, material modelling etc will be covered as well.

-Exercises: Practical use of RS2 for 2D elastic and plastic modelling, and EX3 for 3D elastic modelling.
-Model construction, input parameters, computation, result analysis, post-processing and reporting.
+Colloquia: Practical use of RS2 for 2D elastic and plastic modelling, and EX3 for 3D elastic modelling.
+Hands-on experience with model construction, input parameters, computation, result analysis, post-processing and reporting.
 Simulation of rock excavation, in situ rock stress and rock support.
 Other types of relevant programs may be also used in the course.

 Learning outcome